josuecb/carpool/README.md

 ![Look for driver info](img/img4.png)

 ### Become a pool
-* Becoming a pool means to help people and not only that, you could get coupons/gift cards for certain points you get depending on the miles you help.
+* Becoming a pool means to request your driving services to others.
+Drivers earn points for transporting customers.
+These points can be used to request rides in the future, or redeemed for special offers.
 ![Become a pool](img/img5.png)

 ### Edit your profile